aliciamchen/generosity/README.md

     - Study 3b: https://osf.io/c9t8g

 *Note that the numbering on the title for preregistrations (which can't be changed) is different from in the paper.*

+## Stimuli

+Stimuli for each experiment are in `json/stimuli.json` under each experiment folder.